 A Triple action press has two slides moving in the same direction against the fixed bed as in a double-action press and the third slide moves in an upward direction through the fixed bed.

 Press tools are commonly used in hydraulic, pneumatic, and mechanical presses to produce the sheet metal components in large volumes.
 Generally, press tools are categorized by the types of operation performed using the tool, such as blanking, piercing, bending, forming, forging, trimming, etc. The press tool will also be specified as a blanking tool, piercing tool, bending tool, etc.

 In simple words, Press Tools can be defined as

-Press tool ( commonly known as die/ dies) is a assembly of die, punch, punch plate , punch back plate, stripper plate etc. to produce sheet metal components/ stamped parts.
-Press Tools have two assembled in two sections
+The press tool ( commonly known as die/ dies) is an assembly of die, punch, punch plate, punch backplate, stripper plate, etc. to produce sheet metal components/ stamped parts.
+Press Tools are assembled in two sections

 - Upper section / Upper shoe